renovatebot/renovate/docs/usage/docker.md

 ##### Using long-lived service account credentials

 To access Google Container Registry (deprecated) or Google Artifact Registry you can use the JSON service account directly with `Basic` auth using `_json_key` as username and the service account as password.
-Google Artifact Registry, but not Google Container Registry, support `_json_key_base64` and a base64 encoded service account directly.

 Because JSON in JSON wrapping makes things more complicated, it is easier to encode the JSON service account beforehand in order to avoid the encoding problems altogether.

+Google Artifact Registry, but not Google Container Registry, support `_json_key_base64` and a base64 encoded service account natively.
-If you all your dependencies are on Google Artifact Registry, you can base64 encode the service account directly:
+If all your dependencies are on Google Artifact Registry, you can base64 encode and use the service account directly:

 1. Download your JSON service account and store it on your machine.
 Make sure that the service account has read (and only read) permissions to your artifacts.
 1. Base64 encode the service account credentials using `cat service-account.json | base64`
-1. Add it your configuration file
+1. Add the encoded service account to your configuration file

    1. If you want to add it to your self-hosted configuration file:

       ```json
       {
         "hostRules": [